LukeGrahamLandry/harder-core-mod/README.md

 - Chance for buffed mobs to spawn
     - some give poison or fire on hit
     - some dodge projectiles (like endermen)
+- Blood moon
-- Some nights a hoard of Undead will spawn
+    - once every 8 nights hoards of monsters spawn and you can't sleep
+    - can be summoned early with a Totem of the Blood Moon